OrgFlow/docs/src/commands/env-setup.md

   If specified, then this URL will be used when authenticating with the sandbox specified by `--sandboxName`.

-  This is only required if the URL required to authenticate with the sandbox cannot be inferred from the URL stored on the stack (see @concept_credentialInferrence for more information).
+  This is only required if the URL required to authenticate with the sandbox cannot be inferred from the URL stored on the stack (see @concept_credentialinference for more information).
 Any value specified will be saved in the stack store so that it can be re-used in further operations that involve this environment.

 - **`-u|--username=<username>`**
   TODO: update once #2135 has been rectified